 If they make this crap clock radio, what does it mean to be a Sony product?

 A line extension too far.

-Sometimes a company builds a brand with one product or service and starts making a new type a product.
+Sometimes a company builds a brand with one product or service and starts making a new type of product.
 That can be great if the brand promise brings something to the new category and they have the technology and the expertise to do well in the new market.
-This is a brand extension or line extension.
+This tactic is a brand extension or line extension.

 But sometimes companies overextend themselves and run into brand dilution.
 This happens when the original brand promise is not applicable or not upheld by the new product.

 Let’s run some hypotheticals.
 Everyone loves Levi’s jeans, but what if Levi’s started making wallets?
 Fair enough, they would probably be well made, robust and wallets just go with pants.
 What if Levi’s started making cologne?
 Okay, but it is getting harder to imagine.
 What if Levi’s started making a smartphone?
 It would be absurd and have no credibility.
 It would dilute the brand because people would question what Levi’s meant anymore.